IsodaZen/custom-prompts/README.md

 - Files are placed in the correct directory (`.claude/commands/` or `~/.claude/commands/`)
 - File names end with `.md` extension
 - Files contain front matter (section enclosed by `---`)

+**Q: Technical stack is not being recognized correctly**

+A:
+- Add technology stack information to README.md
+- Ensure configuration files (package.json, requirements.txt, etc.) are present in the project root
+- Respond accurately to Claude's questions about the tech stack
+- Claude will ask if it cannot auto-detect from configuration files

+**Q: Review results are too superficial**

+A:
+- Provide coding standards documentation to get comprehensive reviews
+- Specify review scope more precisely (by file or directory)
+- Conduct reviews in multiple sessions for large codebases
+- Without coding standards, reviews focus on Critical/High severity issues only

+**Q: Command file updates are not being reflected**

+A:
+- Verify file contents: `cat .claude/commands/review:security.md`
+- Check file timestamp: `ls -l .claude/commands/review:security.md`
+- Restart Claude Code if the issue persists (usually not necessary as commands are loaded at execution time)
+- Ensure file is saved correctly with proper encoding (UTF-8)

 ### License